Roggired/Roggired/README.md

 Here are some ideas to get you started:-->

-- :pencil: I’m currently learning Java.
+- :pencil: I’m Junior Java\Kotlin Backend Developer
 - :fire: I've made some things with:
-  Java 8, Swing, JavaFX;
+  Java 8, 11, 17, Swing, JavaFX;
-  Spring, Java EE;
+  Spring, Jakarta EE;

-  Tomcat, Wildfly;
-  Hibernate, PostgreSQL;
+  plain JDBC, Criteria API, Hibernate, PostgreSQL, Liquibase;
+  Redis;
+  Quartz;
+  Minio;

   JUnit 5, Mockito;
-  Team City;
-  Gradle;
-  Log4j2.
+  Gradle, Maven;
+  Docker.

+  JSF (Primefaces), Thymeleaf.

+- My experience:
+  1 year in ITMO Laboratory of Internet of Things (backend tasks on Java)
+  2 years as a teacher assistant at Department of Software Engeneering (ITMO University)
+  2 months as Full-stack Junior Developer in Tune-It (Saint-Petersburg)
 - :point_right: How to reach me: @cup_of_code on Telegram or leshaego14@gmail.com
-- :sunglasses: Fun fact - still don't meet COVID-19